 ENTRY 011:

-It took us three hours to get to Amsterdam.
 Incredible really.
-All we had to do was venture southbound, a touch east, parallel to the Melakan Straight for three hours, and we simply appeared in a continentally different dimension from whence we came.
-Suddenly we were on the outskirts of an old European town, with a lulling river lulling by and idyllic laneways lined with slim gable-roofed buildings of all kinds of colours, and one large red windmill and a big old stone fort up on the hill.
+All we had to do was venture southbound, a notch east and parallel to the Melakan Straight for three hours, and we simply appeared in a continentally different dimension from whence we came.
+Suddenly we were on the outskirts of an old European township.
+A lulling river lulling by and idyllic laneways lined with slim gable-roofed buildings painted the colours of the daffodils, mountain grass, tulips and the sky, and one large red windmill peering over them all, and a big old stone fort up on the hill, watching from above.

 Another view of Merdeka 118, at sunset.